 - 8.7 Normally the Appeals Board will only consider written submissions.
 However, if the Appeals Board decides to adjourn to receive further evidence, a further meeting of the Board shall be convened.
 The Appeals Board may request further evidence in writing or in person from either the appellant or staff of the University.
 If the Chair deems that oral evidence is appropriate, the Board may request that (an) appropriate member(s) of staff and the appellant attend the reconvened Board. - 8.8 The appellant may be accompanied by a "friend" if s/he wishes.
 The "friend" shall be a member of the University of Chester, either a fellow student or an officer of Chester Students' Union.
 If the "friend" is a student, they must bring proof of registered student status at the University of Chester.
 Exceptionally, the "friend" may be a member of SSG.
 The name and status of the "friend" shall be notified in advance to the Secretary of the Appeals Board.
 The role of the "friend" is to support the appellant, and not to act as a legal representative.
-At the discretion of the Chair, the "friend" accompanying the appellant may be invited to make a statement. - 8.9 In cases of an oral hearing the appellant shall be sent one copy of all documents made available to the Appeals Board in advance of the hearing. - 8.10 Where an appellant attends an Appeals Board at the request of the Board, travel expenses limited to the cost of a second class rail fare (mainland only) from the appellant's declared home address shall be permitted. - 8.11 Where a decision has been ratified by the AAB, it shall be considered by the Appeals Board.
-Where a decision has not been ratified by the AAB, it shall be considered by an Appeals Committee.
+At the discretion of the Chair, the "friend" accompanying the appellant may be invited to make a statement. - 8.9 In cases of an oral hearing the appellant shall be sent one copy of all documents made available to the Appeals Board in advance of the hearing.

+- 8.10 Where an appellant attends an Appeals Board at the request of the Board, travel expenses limited to the cost of a second class rail fare (mainland only) from the appellant's declared home address shall be permitted. - 8.11 Where a decision has been ratified by the AAB, it shall be considered by the Appeals Board.
+Where a decision has not been ratified by the AAB, it shall be considered by an Appeals Committee. - 8.12 Where a student is studying at a partner institution overseas, is a student whose studies are based in the UK, but is studying overseas as part of their programme, or who is an overseas student studying without attendance, the hearing may take place via a videoconference link. - 8.13 A student who is overseas on holiday, or for personal reasons, will not normally be permitted to attend a hearing via a videoconference link.

-9 Appeals Committee
+9. Appeals Committee

-- 9.1 Where an academic malpractice decision has been ratified by the AAB, an appeal shall be considered by the Appeals Board.
+- 9.1 Where an academic malpractice decision or Mitigating Circumstances Board decision has been ratified by the AAB, an appeal shall be considered by the Appeals Board.
 Where such a decision has not been ratified by the AAB, an appeal shall be considered by an Appeals Committee. - 9.2 The Appeals Committee acts with the full delegated authority of Senate.
-It has the power to require staff and students of the University to make written submissions, attend, give evidence and answer questions. - 9.2 Following ratification of an academic malpractice decision by the Subject (or Programme or Awards) Assessment Board (or a decision undertaken by the Chair, acting on behalf of the MAB, PAB or AAB), the Appeals Committee (Annex C) will meet normally within six weeks following the receipt of Appeals against the outcome of an Academic Malpractice Panel to consider all written submissions referred by the Dean of Academic Quality and Enhancement within the specified time limits, other than those rejected during the initial consideration and those on which the Dean has been able to take other action

-- 9.3 The Appeals Committee may take advice from a member (or members) of staff with appropriate clinical expertise, or other persons with such expertise, about the interpretation of medical or other evidence supplied in support of an academic appeal. - 9.4 After considering all the evidence, the Appeals Committee may decide as follows: - 9.4.1 that the Academic Appeal is unsuccessful, the original decision of the academic malpractice panel, as ratified by the Subject (or Programme or Awards) Assessment Board, stands. - 9.4.2 that the Academic Appeal is successful: the Appeals Committee shall normally request either: - 9.4.2.1 that a new Academic Malpractice Panel be convened to hear the case
+It has the power to require staff and students of the University to make written submissions, attend, give evidence and answer questions. - 9.3 The Appeals Committee may take advice from a member (or members) of staff with appropriate clinical expertise, or other persons with such expertise, about the interpretation of medical or other evidence supplied in support of an academic appeal. - 9.4 After considering all the evidence, the Appeals Committee may decide as follows: - 9.4.1 that the Academic Appeal is unsuccessful, the original decision of the Standing Subcommittee on Academic Malpractice Penalties or the University Academic Malpractice Panel, as ratified by the relevant Assessment Board, stands. - 9.4.2 that the Academic Appeal is unsuccessful, the original decision of the Mitigating Circumstances Board, as ratified by the relevant Assessment Board, stands. - 9.4.3 that the Academic Appeal is successful: the Appeals Committee shall normally request either: